SSBJ Standards finalized - Complete version! Detailed explanation of the sustainability disclosure obligation and key points

 In addition to the general disclosure standards, strategies to address climate change-related risks and opportunities will require disclosure of climate change mitigation and adaptation efforts, transition plans to achieve climate-related targets, the need to address impacts identified through scenario analysis, and the ability to respond to changes and uncertainties in current or future business models.

-Regarding indicators and targets, greenhouse gas (GHG) emission amount are classified into Scope 1, 2, and 3 based on the basic GHG Protocol, and Scope 3 is broken down into 15 categories, and Financial Institution are required to disclose financed emissions (emission amount of investments and loans).
-In addition, explanations are required on the amount and percentage or scale of assets and business activity related to risks and opportunities, internal carbon prices, reflection in executive compensation, and carbon credits with usage plans if the GHG emission reduction target is net (Table 3).
+Regarding indicators and targets, greenhouse gas (GHG) emission amount are classified into Scope 1, 2, and 3 based on the basic GHG Protocol, with Scope 3 broken down into 15 categories, and Financial Institution are required to disclose financed emissions (emission amount of investments and loans).
+In addition, explanations are required regarding the amount and percentage or scale of assets and business activity related to risks and opportunities, internal carbon pricing, reflection on executive compensation, and, if the GHG emission reduction target is net, carbon credits for which there are plans to use them (Table 3).

 |